Exponential ergodicity and Rayleigh-Schroedinger series for infinite dimensional diffusions: Introduction.

-\begin{coro} Consider a finite range uniformly elliptic infinite dimensional diffusion family on $T^{{\bf Z}^d}$ with bounded coefficients $a$ and $b$ with bounded second order partial derivatives.
-Suppose that $\nu$ is an invariant measure which satisfies the logarithmic Sobolev inequality with respect to the Laplacian operator.
-Then, $\nu$ is unique and for every probability measure $\mu$ on $T^{{\bf Z}^d}$, one has that $\lim_{t\to\infty}\mu S_t=\nu$. \end{coro}
+\begin{coro} Consider an infinite dimensional diffusion with an invariant Gibbs measure $\nu$ which satisfies {\bf (LSI)}.
+Then, $\nu$ is unique and for every probability measure $\mu$ on $T^{{\mathbb Z}^d}$, one has that $\lim_{t\to\infty}\mu S_t=\nu$ weakly. \end{coro}

-Theorem \ref{theorem1}, which we formulate below, establishes the existence of a Raleigh-Schr\"odinger series with a positive radius of convergence around invariant measures of uniformly elliptic diffusions with finite range and bounded coefficients, satisfying the logarithmic Sobolev inequality with respect to the Laplacian operator.
+Theorem \ref{theorem1}, which we formulate below, establishes both a stability result for the uniqueness of invariant Gibbs measures of infinite dimensional diffusions satisfying the logarithmic Sobolev inequality under a certain class of perturbations, and the existence of a Rayleigh-Schr\"odinger series with a positive radius of convergence around the invariant measure of the unperturbed diffusion.
 To state Theorem \ref{theorem1}, we need to introduce the following regularity condition on coefficients.